NirutG/Machine_Learning/CAR_PRICE_PREDICTION/README.md

   6. Press the SUBMIT Button.

-  7. The model at backend will predicted and system will send data back to show SELLING PRICE at Frontend.
+  7. The frontend will send data to backend, then model at backend will predict and send the predicted data back to show SELLING PRICE at Frontend.

 ![Car Price Prediction System](app/Car%20Price%20Prediction%20System.png)